argentlabs/argent-contracts-starknet/src/multiowner_account/multiguardian.md

 !!! limit to EOA mode???
 TODO measure! other things:

-allows other guardian types besides (slightly more expensive to use)
+allows other guardian types besides starknet (slightly more expensive to use)

 ## events

 new events GuardianAdded and GuardianRemoved

-GuardianChanged and GuardianChangedGuid dissappear and are replaced by GuardianAdded + GuardianRemoved GuardianBackupChanged and GuardianBackupChangedGuid are removed
+GuardianChanged and GuardianChangedGuid disappear and are replaced by GuardianAdded + GuardianRemoved GuardianBackupChanged and GuardianBackupChangedGuid are removed

 ## Sessions: